adamsvystun/curex/README.md

 ## Caching system

-There are two caches in this project.
+There are two caches in this project:
-First one is local memory cache for caching plots.
+1.First one is local memory cache for caching plots.
 Plots expire in 100 seconds.
-Second one is database cache for caching api requests.
+2.Second one is database cache for caching api requests.
 It has expiration time set to forever (`None`).